RHV-team/RapidHRV/README.md

 fig = visualize.Visualize(inputdata=processedData, inputframe=analyzedData)  # returns interactive matplotlib object, displaying BPM and RMSSD time series

 ```

+## Visualization Bug

+At present (V 0.0.6), the visualization module has been verified to work in Pycharm.
+Some users have noted issues with interactive
+plotting in other IDEs.
+We are currently working on this.

 ## License
 MIT License